Welcome to the LRZ Data Science Storage documentation.

 On demand offer means that you can get DSS storage on a shared DSS building block, pre-financed by LRZ.
 Accounting is done on a per TB, per year basis.
 Minimum contract term is one year and minimum storage space is 20TB.

-If you are interested in getting an offer for DSS, please contact us via the LRZ Servicedesk.
+If you are interested in getting an offer for DSS or DSA, please contact us via the LRZ Servicedesk.